Charles Manly Stedman: Biography

+Politics

 Stedman first got involved in politics as a delegate to the 1880 Democratic National Convention, which nominated Winfield Scott Hancock and William Hayden English for President and Vice President of the United States.
 He was elected the fifth Lieutenant Governor of North Carolina in 1884, serving from 1885 to 1889, and unsuccessfully ran for the Democratic nomination for Governor of North Carolina in 1888.
 He moved to Asheville, North Carolina in 1891 and to Greensboro, North Carolina in 1898, continuing to practice law.
 Stedman served as a trustee of the University of North Carolina from 1899 to 1915, was president of the North Carolina Bar Association from 1900 to 1901, was again an unsuccessful candidate for Governor of North Carolina in 1903-04, and was director and president of the North Carolina Railroad from 1909 to 1910.

+Congress

 Stedman was elected a Democrat to the United States House of Representatives in 1910 and was reelected to the seat in 1912, 1914, 1916, 1918, 1920, 1922, 1924, 1926 and 1928, serving until his death in Washington, D.C. on September 23, 1930, the last veteran of the Civil War, either Union or Confederate Army, to serve in the U.S. Congress.

+In 1923 Stedman introduced a bill in the Senate to create a Mammy memorial in Washington.
+The bill passed in the Senate, but following a large amount of protest, died in the House.

+Death and burial

 He was interred in Cross Creek Cemetery in Fayetteville, North Carolina.
 A commemorative roadside sign was placed in Fayetteville in his honor.

-In 1923 Stedman introduced a bill in the Senate to create a Mammy memorial in Washington.
-The bill passed in the Senate, but following a large amount of protest, died in the House.